circumspect/White-Rabbit/docs/source/user-guide/settings.rst

 between messages after the command, e.g. ``!timer 30``.
 This value cannot be lower than 10, to avoid spam and Discord rate limiting.

 Endings
 =======

+You may wish to disable certain endings due to their content.
+The link below explains how to do so, should you so choose.

 .. warning::
    SPOILERS FOR ALICE IS MISSING.
 Only click on this link if you are sure you